YHWH-angel/ADONAI/doc/developer-notes.md

 The Qt code routes `qDebug()` output to `debug.log` under category "qt": run with `-debug=qt` to see it.

-### Signet, testnet, and regtest modes
+### Testnet mode

-If you are testing multi-machine code that needs to operate across the internet, you can run with either the `-signet` or the `-testnet4` config option to test with "play bitcoins" on a test network.
+If you are testing multi-machine code that needs to operate across the internet, run with the `-testnet4` config option to test with "play bitcoins" on a test network.

-If you are testing something that can run on one machine, run with the `-regtest` option.
-In regression test mode, blocks can be created on demand;
-see [test/functional/](/test/functional) for tests that run in `-regtest` mode.

 ### DEBUG_LOCKORDER